pacs-course/pacs-examples/Examples/src/MetaProgramming/README.md

 	specific Matrix, 2) the use of `std::is_const<Matrix>` to verify if the stored matrix is const (in this case I cannot change the elements).

 * *Trivial*.
 This example shows the difference and some application of `std::is_trivial`, `std::is_trivially_constuctible` and `std::has_standard_layout`.
-If an object is trivially constuctible can be serialized (sufficient condition!) if it has standard layout it may be converted to pointer to the first member or passed to a c/fortran function as a normal struct (in c) or a structure type in Fortran.
+If an object is trivially constuctible can be serialized (sufficient condition!) if it has standard layout it may be converted to pointer to the first member or passed to a C++/fortran function as a normal struct (in C++) or a structure type in Fortran.
 Again, it is just a sufficient condition.